akka/akka/akka-docs/src/main/paradox/remoting-artery.md

 }

 Artery UDP depends on Aeron.
-This needs to be explicitly added as a dependency if using `aeron-udp` so that users not using artery remoting do not have Aeron on the classpath:
+This needs to be explicitly added as a dependency if using `aeron-udp` so that users not using Artery remoting do not have Aeron on the classpath:

 @@dependency[sbt,Maven,Gradle] {
   group=io.aeron